Oliver Wyman (actor)

 Oliver Wyman (born July 20) is an American voice actor, known for his work in animation, television and video games.

 He is also known by the alias of Pete Zarustica.

 Career

 In anime and video games, Wyman voiced the characters Morty Oyamada, Zang-Ching and Boris Tepes Dracula III from Shaman King, and Big the Cat in the Sonic the Hedgehog franchise.

-He has also narrated over 350 audiobooks.
-Wyman is a narrator who has won four Audie Awards from the Audio Publisher's Association, twenty-one Earphone Awards from AudioFile, and two Listen Up Awards from Publishers Weekly.
+Wyman has also narrated over 350 audiobooks.
+He has won four Audie Awards from the Audio Publishers Association, twenty-one Earphone Awards from AudioFile, and two Listen Up Awards from Publishers Weekly.